scottgallant/docs.balsamiq.com/README.md

 # About
-docs.calsamiq.com
+docs.balsamiq.com

 # Content
+* Add new files to the content/(section name) directory with a .md extensions.
+Markdown is accepted, and HUGO's [front matter](http://gohugo.io/content/front-matter/) is expected for the navigation to work properly.

-* Create new docs using the command line.
-Doing so will add the file to the content directory with the front matter template (uses the file in archetypes/ directory).
+* You can create new docs using the command line to add the file to the content directory with architectype templates.
+This inserts the proper front matter including parent and creation date.
-  * hugo new jira/mypage.md
+  * $ hugo new jira/mypage.md

 # HUGO Usage